himanshu18701/life-skills-track/technical_paper.md

 # SOLID Principles

-The SOLID principles were introduced by Robert C. Martin, These principles provide a set of guidelines that helps a developer to write clean and efficient code.
+The SOLID principles were introduced by Robert C. Martin, These principles provide sets of guidelines that help developers to write clean and efficient code.
 The SOLID stands for five principles:

 1. Single Responsibility Principle
 2. Open/Closed Principle